upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 ![upper.io/db.v2 package](/db.v2/res/general.png)
 </center>

-The main purpose of `db` is to abstract common database operations and let users perform advanced operations directly, nothing else.

 ## Key concepts

 <center>
 ![Database](/db.v2/res/database.png)
 </center>

-A database connection is known as **session**:
+A database connection is known as **session**.
+You can create a session by importing the adapter package and using the Open function from it:

 ```
 import "upper.io/db.v2/postgresql" // The PostgreSQL adapter